ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-3.md

 [You can see the Server and WASM versions of the project running here on the same site](https://cec-blazor-database.azurewebsites.net/).

-Several custom controls are used in the forms for which there are separate articles:
+Several custom controls are used in the forms.
+The detail on these is covered in separate articles:

 - [EditFormState Control](https://www.codeproject.com/Articles/5297299/A-Blazor-Edit-Form-State-Control)
 - [EditValidationState Control](https://www.codeproject.com/Articles/5297302/A-Blazor-Validation-Control)